mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 <center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/drughierarchy.png" alt="Drug Hierarchy" width="650" height="430"></center>

-As you can see the source vocabularies, e.g. Multilex role up to the standard terminologie system RxNorm at different levels.
+As you can see the source vocabularies, e.g. Multilex role up to the standard terminology system RxNorm at different levels.
 Here there are several classification systems, e.g. ATC.

 The search for specific drugs we use the exact same tables as we have used before.